icbi-lab/DoseRider/README.md

-# DoseRider: A multi-omic approach to studying dose-response relationships at the pathway level using mixed models.
+# DoseRider: A multi-omics approach to study dose-response relationships at the pathway level using mixed models

 [![CRAN_Status_Badge](https://www.r-pkg.org/badges/version/doseRider)](https://cran.r-project.org/package=doseRider)
 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 ## Overview

-DoseRider is an advanced R package designed for comprehensive analysis of dose-response relationships in gene expression data.
-It employs both Linear Mixed Models with cubic splines and Generalized Mixed Models, making it adept at handling complex, non-linear dose-response patterns.
-This package is tailored for a multi-omic approach, seamlessly adapting to various types of omic data, including RNA-Seq and microarray.
+DoseRider enhances toxicogenomics by employing mixed models with cubic splines for the analysis of nonlinear dose-response relationships at the pathway level.
+This methodology is suitable for multi-omics research and accessible both as an R package and [web application](https://doserider.i-med.ac.at/).
+It can determine pathway trends and calculate the trend change doses (TCD) and benchmark doses (BMD).
+DoseRider uncovers essential dose-response pathways and molecular patterns, improving insights into the effects of compounds or drugs at varying doses.

 ## Key Features

 - **Versatile Modeling Capability:** Implements Linear Mixed Models with cubic splines and Generalized Mixed Models to accommodate non-linear dose-response relationships.
-- **Breakpoint Identification:** Extract significant breakpoints in dose-response curves to identify critical dose levels impacting gene expression.
+- **Breakpoint Identification:** Determines significant breakpoints in dose-response curves to identify critical dose levels impacting gene expression.
-- **Multi-Omic Approach:** Automatically adjusts to different omic technologies, choosing appropriate statistical models for RNA-Seq or microarray data.
+- **Multi-Omic Approach:** Adapts to various omics data, including RNA-Seq and microarray, ensuring robust analysis across different technologies.
-- **Automatic Model Selection:** Dynamically selects the most significant model between null, linear, and non-linear models, ensuring robust analysis.
+- **Automatic Model Selection:** Dynamically selects the most appropriate model between null, linear, and non-linear models.
-- **Omics-Specific Distribution Selection:** Automatically opts for Gaussian or negative binomial distribution based on the omic technology used, enhancing the accuracy of the analysis.
+- **Omics-Specific Distribution Selection:** Automatically chooses Gaussian or negative binomial distributions based on the omic technology used, enhancing analysis accuracy.
 - **Parallel Processing:** Utilizes parallel computing for efficient processing of large-scale datasets.
-- **Preprocessed Toxicogenomics Gene Set**: Offers a ready-to-use, preprocessed, and precomputed toxicogenomics gene set from the TG-GATES dataset, facilitating streamlined dose-response analyses.
+- **Curated Gene Sets:** Provides preprocessed and customizable gene sets and pathway databases, facilitating streamlined dose-response analyses.

 ## Installation

-Or install the development version from GitHub:
+To install the latest development version from GitHub, use the following commands:

 ```R
 # install.packages("devtools")